Journal of Food Science & Technology (JFST)

 Impact Factor: 1.265

-Xenobiotics and the gut microbiome in health and diseaseSubmit Manuscript no this topic Topic Articles: 0
+Xenobiotics and the gut microbiome in health and diseaseSubmit Manuscript on this topic

 The human gut is estimated to contain 100 trillion microbes and the types of microbes include not only bacteria but viruses, archea, fungi and protozoa.
 It is increasingly recognized that the gut microbiome plays an integral role in maintaining normal homeostatic processes and that alterations in the gut microbiome are associated with multiple medical disorders including obesity, diabetes, liver disease, inflammatory bowel disease and even central nervous system disorders.